eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 #### Creating a subscriber

 We now create a corresponding subscriber, usually in another application.
-While it will work in the same application as well, there usually is no need sending it via the middleware in such a case.
+Note that this will work in the same application as well, were it will provide the benefit of zero-copy communication, uniform usage (i.e. same syntax for inter- and intraprocess communication) and lifetime management of the samples.

 ```cpp
 iox::popo::TypedSubscriber<CounterTopic> subscriber({"Group", "Instance", "CounterTopic"});